Chemical constituents of essential oils from aerial parts of Adenosma capitatum and Limnophila aromatica

 Result and Discussion

 The essential oils from the aerial parts of A. capitatum and L. aromatica are presented with chemical constituents in Table I. A. capitatum oil contains 46 constituents of which the major is limonene (24.7%).
-Other notable constituents are fenchone (21.6%), 2- carene (17.6%), Z-octahydro-7a-methyl-1H-indene-1- one (14.3%), y-terpinene (3.0%), β-bisabolene (2.8%), fenchyl alcohol (2.1%), phytol (1.9%), α-caryophyllene (1.6%), caryophyllene (1.1%) and 2-cyclohexen-1-one, 3-methyl-6-(1-methyle ethelidene (1.0%).
+Other notable constituents are fenchone (21.6%), 2- carene (17.6%), Z-octahydro-7a-methyl-1H-indene-1- one (14.3%), y-terpinene (3.0%), beta-bisabolene (2.8%), fenchyl alcohol (2.1%), phytol (1.9%), α-caryophyllene (1.6%), caryophyllene (1.1%) and 2-cyclohexen-1-one, 3-methyl-6-(1-methyle ethelidene (1.0%).
 According to GC-MS analysis under the conditions described above, Z-ocimene was detected as the main component (39.2%) of this essential oil of L. aromatica.
 The remaining constituents are terpinolene (17.2%), camphor (12.9%), b-myrcene (9.5%), limonene (3.8%), caryophyllene (3.1%), L-caryophyllene (2.9%), a-pinene (2.4%) and b-farnesene (1.4%).
 The study reveals that composition of two oils differs from the earlier reports published in the literature and may, therefore be treated as different chemotypes (Ji and Pu, 1985; Fujita and Yamashita, 1942; Tucker et al., 2002).
 On the basis of above fact it may be concluded that A. capitatum and L. aromatica, growing widely in Bangladesh, may be utilized as a source for the isolation of natural limonene and ocimene respectively.
 Limonene is common in cosmetic products, used in food manufacturing and some medicines, e.g., bitter alkaloids, as a flavoring; it is also used as botanical insecticide.
 It is added to cleaning products such as hand cleansers to give a lemon-orange fragrance.
 As it is combustible, limonene has also been considered as a biofuel.
 In perhaps its most exciting application, limonene is useful for recycling polystyrene.
 In the 1990s, researchers at Sony discovered that limonene dissolves polystyrene, which can be recovered after boiling off the limonene (Mann et al., 1994).
 Besides, it is worth noting that the oil of A. capitatum and L. aromatica have been reported to be used in folk medicine in the treatment of menstrual problems, rheumatism, wounds, dysentery, fever, elephantiasis and indigestion.

 Table I: Constituents of essential oils from A. capitatum and L. aromatica

 SN.
-Name of constituents in A, capitatum % Name of constituents in L, aromatica %
+Name of constituents in A. capitatum % Name of constituents in L. aromatica %

-1 γ-Terpinene 3 Triethyl carbinol 0.4
+1 gamma-Terpinene 3 Triethyl carbinol 0.4

-2 α-Thujene 0.1 Benzene 0.3
+2 alpha-Thujene 0.1 Benzene 0.3

-3 α-Pinene 0.5 2,4-Pentanedione 0.1
+3 alpha-Pinene 0.5 2,4-Pentanedione 0.1

 4 d-Camphene 0.8 3-Hexan-2-one 0.1